developmentseed/tipg/docs/src/endpoints.md

     Additional query-parameters (form `PROP=VALUE`) will be considered as a **property filter**.
     Properties (`PROP`) not matching collection's column will be ignored.

+!!!
+Tricks

+    `geom-column=None` will return a response without geometry information

 Example:

 - `http://127.0.0.1:8081/collections/public.countries/items`